-- a.
-LOCATIVE out-VERBS to outsource sth., to outgas, to outstream, to outpour etc. b.
-COMPARATIVE out-VERBS to outrun s.o., to outfly s.o., to outsmart s.o., to outlast s.o. etc. - c.
+- b.
+COMPARATIVE out-VERBS to outrun someone, to outfly someone, to outsmart someone, to outlast someone etc. - c.
 LOCATIVE out-NOUNS AND PARTICIPIAL ADJECTIVES an outhouse, out-hanging

 In fact, out- also gives rise to nouns and participial adjectives, as in (1-c).
 I will remain non-committal in this paper regarding such forms and focus on verbal structures.
-The examples in (2) illustrate the verbal prefix senses in (1-a,b) with some more context, and also show that they are partly attested with the same base forms:
+The examples in (2) illustrate the verbal prefix senses in (1-a,b) with some more context, and also show that they can be found with the same base forms: